randomuser149/homelab/README.md

 # Homelab Configuration Overview
 This self-hosted stack is built for privacy, modularity, and remote access, powered by Docker Compose and Tailscale with Caddy handling reverse proxies where necessary.
-Currently running in a VMware VM with plans of migrating to physical hardware after acquiring adequate parts.
+Currently running in a VMware VM with plans of migrating to physical hardware after acquiring adequate parts (only a motherboard is needed as of now).
 Having Docker compose as a centralized "hub" to launch all services (except bind9) will make future deployment faster and more reliable.

 # The "but why deal with this" question?
 1. Privacy: online services increasingly turn into subscriptions collecting vast amounts of unnecessary data while legally shielding themselves with egregious TOSs.